“We have to stop NOW, Mom.”

 I pray the dandelions will remind you of the goodness of God and the hope we have in Jesus, no matter what kind of dandelion thorns are in your life today.

-Take time to refocus your thinking on God’s truth with the #NotConsumed Devotional.
-It will empower you to stand strong in faith.
+Take time to refocus your thinking on God’s truth with the #NotConsumed Scripture Cards.
+These scriptures will empower you to stand strong in faith.
 Click here for more details.

 Through practical tools & Bible-based resources, Kim Sorgius is dedicated to helping your family GROW in faith so you can be Not Consumed by life’s struggles.
 Author of popular kid’s devotional Bible studies and practical homeschooling tools, Kim has a master’s degree in education and curriculum design coupled with over 2 decades of experience working with kids and teens.
 Above all, her most treasured job is mother and homeschool teacher of four amazing kiddos.